dojo/docs/dojo/listen.rst

 Evented Base Class
 ------------------

 The listen module also provides an Evented property that is a class that can be used as a base class or mixin for JavaScript classes that have their own events.
-The Evented class provides two methods, on(eventType, listener) and emit(eventType, eventObject) which correspond to listen() and listen.dispatch() with the target being the instance object.
+The Evented class provides two methods, on(eventType, listener) and emit(eventType, eventObject) which correspond to listen() and listen.emit() with the target being the instance object.
 For example, we could create a class:

 .. code-block :: javascript